cocoon2wong/Project-Jocker/README.md

 ### PhysicalCircle Args

+- `--adaptive_fusion`: type=`int`, argtype=`static`.
+  Choose whether to use the adaptive fusion strategy to fuse SocialCircles and PhysicalCircles into InteractionCircles.
+  The default value is `0`.
 - `--use_empty_seg_maps`: type=`int`, argtype=`temporary`.
   Choose whether to use empty segmentation maps when computing the PhysicalCircle.
 The empty segmentation map means that EVERYWHERE in the scene is available for walking.
 This arg is only used when running ablation studies.
   The default value is `0`.
-- `--vision_radius`: type=`str`, argtype=`static`.
+- `--vision_radius`: type=`float`, argtype=`static`.
   The radius of the target agent's vision field when constructing the PhysicalCircle.
 Radiuses are based on the length that the agent moves during the observation period.
-It accepts multiple inputs that split with `'_'`, like `'0.5_1.0_1.5'`.
   The default value is `2.0`.

 ### Visualization Args